spe301/Sales-Scientist/README.md

 ## individual features
 features 1 - 7, 11

-15. main keyword match types; broad match types are a sign of overspending
+15. main keyword match types; broad match types are a sign of overspending **bonus**
 16. number of links in landing page
 17. number of words in landing page
-18. number of keywords in landing page
+18. number of 'trigger words' in landing page

+trigger words are words that are associated with a call to action. words like book, call, get, clients, today, and join for example.
+This is important because too many trigger words indicate that the customer's landing page has multiple CTA's.
+We care about this because a landing page like this leaves the end customer confused and unlikley to take any action, a major sign of wasted ad spend.

 ## aggregated features
 1. est ad revenue; feat4 * feat5